-At Honest, we prioritize transparency, trust and sustainability in all that we do.
+At Honest, we prioritize transparency, trust, safety and human health in all that we do.
 Our purpose-driven mission has always been guided by our commitment to philanthropic partnerships and community engagement with a focus on diversity and inclusion.
 Our Environmental, Social and Governance ("ESG") initiatives are focused around three key pillars, Planet; Products; and People.
+We recently published an Investor tear sheet on our investor relations website that aligns with both the Sustainability Accounting Standards Board ("SASB") and the Task Force on Climate-related Financial Disclosures ("TCFD") frameworks.